-When churches want to grow, they often fall into the trap of trying to copy the success of others.
-They see something working in another church and begin trying to recreate that success in their own congregation.
-Too often it just leads to frustration because you can’t see all the context that went into making that ministry idea successful.
+When churches want to grow, they often fall into the trap of copying the success of others.
+They see something working in another church and try to recreate that success in their own congregation.
+Too often, it just leads to frustration because you can’t see all the context that went into making that ministry idea successful.

 Why not foster your own innovative and creative ideas?
 It’s not that difficult once you learn to do it!